There’s no denying it: learning a new language can be tough sometimes.

 The program is entirely in French, just like my podcast and videos.
 Translations are provided in the transcriptions for tricky words and expressions, but the lessons and the grammar explanations are in French.
 I break things down into digestible pieces to make sure you get everything.

 As a teacher, my goal is to see my students make actual progress.
 So if you don’t get results after joining the program, I offer a 30-day money back guarantee.

 You can access the course on your laptop, smartphone or tablet, as long as you have an internet connection.

 If you have a question related to this program, feel free to write to me at: email@example.com.
 Merci!

 No, it doesn’t.
 The lessons are recorded.
-But I’ll answer any questions you might have by email.
+But Anna and I will be available to answer all your questions during the course.

 But it’s also a long journey that can feel overwhelming sometimes.